Skip to main content

 Attend a writing course

 If you feel like you want to try a writing course, then do it.
 I am a professional writer and still do writing courses.
 Why?
 Because, I always learn something new.
-An online writing course can be around $80 - $400.
-I probably wouldn’t pay any extra, unless it was at some writing retreat getaway location.
+I have written and published a fiction novel writing online course for beginners, you can read what’s included here

 No matter what you do, just write.
 Have fun with it.
 Nobody ever needs to read it if you don’t want or you can transform it into a blog or book, down the track.
 But most importantly, don’t put pressure on yourself to write.